-Incentives for merchants who are in compliance (e.g., non-enforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws)
+Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth and young adult access laws)

-While we actually do not implement non-enforcement compliant inspections, compliant Synar inspected retailers received a signed congratulatory certificate from WVDHHR/BBHHF's Acting Commissioner, Nancy Sullivan.
-Compliant Synar-inspected retailers are also listed on the website.
+While we do not implement non-enforcement compliant inspections, compliant Synar-inspected retailers receive a signed congratulatory certificate from WVDDH/BBH's Commissioner.
+The Compliant Synar-inspected retailers are also listed on the website.
+Regional grantees may also send congratulatory letters/certificates, etc. for those retailers who did not sell.

-Community education regarding youth access laws
+Community education regarding youth and young adult access laws

-The Synar Coordinator annually provides BBHHF's six regional grantees with information on the 'See Red?' retailer education material as well as information on WV State Code §16-9A-2c and information on the Family Smoking Prevention and Tobacco Control Act/FDA to publish in any of their media initiatives.
-The information also appears on the DHHR/BBHHF website.
-Point-of-sale stickers, mailed out to all eligible-for-inspection retailers, include 'ID Required' stickers for the door or register 'point of sale' area for all customers to see.
-Additional 'See

-Red?' material is provided for exhibit purposes should the retailer wish to display them and use them as training materials for their employees.
+The Synar Coordinator annually provides BBH's six regional grantees with information on the retailer education material as well as information on the WV State Code §16-9A-2(c) and information on the Family Smoking Prevention and Tobacco Control Act/FDA to publish in any of their media initiatives.
+The information also appears on the DHHR/BBH website.
+Point-of-sale stickers are mailed out to all eligible-for-inspection retailers, including "ID" required stickers for the door or register "point of sale" area for all customers to see.
+Additional "Check ID" material is provided for exhibit purposes should the retailer wish to display them and use them as training material for their employees.